WlodekM/textmode-term-sp/README.md

 - [ ] chmod with flags (e. +x -x)
 - [ ] cp command (with -r)
-- [ ] actually check permissions before doing something with the vm
+- [ ] actually check permissions before doing something with the fs